JosieOnGit/Luniks/Stories/Misc/Questionnaire for Charlotte Floquet.md

 ### How do you spend your free time?
 ### When/where are you most comfortable?
 ### Are you an introvert or an extrovert?
+**I'm extremely introverted, and because of that, I don't usually like to work in a large team.
+I've grown up alone, having been bullied continuously as I grew up, so I never bothered to make a change therein..**
 ### Favourite animal?
+**I may be heavily biased, because I am a Vulpine, after all, but I love foxes!**
 ### Favourite mythological creature?
 ### If your power gets cut while you're at home, how do you spend the time?
 ### When someone invites you out but you don't want to go - how do you tell them?